A positively curved manifold homeomorphic to T$_1$S$^4$: The Curvature Operator and invariant 4-forms

-Notice that these intervals have the same endpoint $C_1+R_1=C_2+R_2$ and thus always intersect when $\epsilon$ is small.
-For computational purposes it is important to make an explicit choice.
-A reasonable choice is the midpoint between the centers of the intervals:

-Notice that the P\"uttmann parameter $d_1$ only corresponds to entries in the curvature matrix that is already $0$ for a connection metric.
+Our choice of $a_i$ makes this matrix diagonal, and $\alpha_i\ne 0$ then implies that it is positive definite.
+Each one of the parameters $b_i$ and $c_i$ occur in one $2\times 2$ minor (centered along the diagonal) of each $A_{ij}$ matrix.
+As in the proof of \tref{base pos}, they have positive determinant if and only if three intervals intersect, which suggests a reasonable choice for their values.
+The P\"uttmann parameter $d_1$ only corresponds to entries in the curvature matrix that are $0$ for a connection metric.
 We thus set $d_1=0$.
-The last P\"{u}ttmann parameter $d_2$ is contained in the $2\times 2$ blocks
+The last P\"{u}ttmann parameter $d_2$ is contained in the three lower $2\times 2$ blocks

 whose positivity is guaranteed when the modified curvature operator on the base is positive definite, as $\e\to 0$.
 For our metrics, it turns out that $d=-N_2$ is sufficient.